South Wales Miners' Federation: Industrial militancy and the Cambrian Combine Dispute

 The federation's growing confidence was tested by a series of major industrial disputes that revealed both its strengths and the limitations of conventional trade union methods.
-The most significant of these was the Cambrian Combine Dispute of 1910-1911, which began when miners at the Ely Pit in Penygraig found lockout notices attached to their workplace entrances.
+The most significant of these was the Cambrian Combine strike of 1910-1911, which began when miners at the Ely Pit in Penygraig found lockout notices attached to their workplace entrances.
 The dispute rapidly escalated as the Naval Colliery Company, part of the Cambrian Combine business network, attempted to impose new working arrangements that miners viewed as an attack on established customs and earnings.

 The conflict drew in the entire SWMF when a federation conference on 16 September 1910 voted to support the strikers, with 248 delegates representing 147,000 miners backing official action.
 By November 1910, over 30,000 miners were on strike, representing the largest industrial dispute in the coalfield since 1898.
 The dispute was particularly significant because it involved not merely wage negotiations but fundamental questions about managerial prerogatives and workers' control over the production process.